World Heritage Water Management for Sustainable Site Development

 Fig. 2 The Srah Srang, a 10th-century artificial reservoir close to Angkor Wat.
 (Image credit: Diego Delso, licensed under CC BY-SA 4.0.
 Retrieved from Wikimedia Commons.)

-Water challenges at World Heritage Sites
+-Water challenges at World Heritage Sites

 In addition to World Heritage sites with outstanding universal value related to water and water management, a number of sites are increasingly facing water-related problems.
 For example, the Palaces and Parks of Potsdam and Berlin, located in Germany's most water-rich federal state and surrounded by lakes, is increasingly threatened by dry periods and declining water tables.
 As a result, almost 80% of the trees in the Sanssouci World Heritage site are damaged, and 160 to 300 trees have to be felled every year (UNESCO-Welterbestätten, 2024).
 Changing precipitation patterns make this a widespread problem across Europe and call for effective solutions.
 If sufficient water cannot be provided through adapted management, significant changes, such as the introduction of more resistant plant species, will lead to a different character of the historic parks.